Skip to content

 10. Step 5: 72-Hour Traffic Soak Test

 The soak test is the final gate.
 Run line-rate traffic through the module for a minimum of 72 hours while monitoring FEC counters, interface error counters (CRC, FCS, alignment errors), link state (any flap is a failure), and module temperature.
-The pass criteria are simple: zero CRC errors, zero FCS errors, zero uncorrectable FEC codewords, zero link flaps, and module temperature stable below 70°C for the entire duration.
+The pass criteria are simple: zero CRC errors, zero FCS errors, zero uncorrectable FEC codewords, zero link flaps, and module temperature stable at ≤ 70°C for the entire duration.

 72 hours is the minimum because some failure modes only manifest after thermal cycling and component stress.
 A module that passes a 1-hour test may fail at hour 36 when a marginal solder joint in the optical engine shifts under repeated thermal expansion.
 The 72-hour window catches the majority of these latent defects.